-Shop around for big savings when you need to send an international money transfer to Nicaragua.
+Safe, secure and cost-effective transfer options when you need to send money to Nicaragua.

 With the Pacific Ocean on one side and the Caribbean Sea on the other, Nicaragua is famous for its spectacular scenery.
 From its beautiful coastline to its breathtaking volcanoes and lakes, this Central American nation has plenty to interest travellers.
 Nicaragua has a population of just over six million people.